Pistrie/lootarr/README.md

 The script in this repository will create a full pirac- I mean Linux ISO downloading setup, so you don't have to.

 A lot of the script is based on bobarr, but tweaked so it works with my setup.
-I found that bobarr was not as intuitive as just using the normal containers, so I recreated his setup but using vanilla containers.
+I found that bobarr was not as intuitive as just using the normal containers, so I recreated his setup but instead only using vanilla containers.

 ## What does this contain?